 Jimi's Private Reels Volume 1 - Two Guitars On A Wednesday Night

 Country Blues (improvisation), Country Blues (part two), Room Full Of Mirrors/Highway Of Desire, Astroman/Valley Of Neptune, Power Of Soul/Money (That's What I Want)/Tajimi Boogie

 Here Jimi jams with another guitarist who is said to be Taj Mahal but this has never been confirmed.
-Pour Caesar Glebeek, Jimi is jamming with Jim McCarty (of Buddy Miles Express) and this seems more likely.
+According to Caesar Glebeek, Jimi is jamming with Jim McCarty (of Buddy Miles Express) and this seems more likely.
 At the end of the first track you can clearly hear the musician say "Really good !" and it certainly isn't Taj Mahal's voice.